logicalmechanism/distributed_representation/README.md

 ## Vault Contract

 Inside the `vault` folder are all the scripts for creating, adding, and subtracting from the vault contract.
-The vault is design to accumulate rewards and profit for the dao.
+The vault is design to accumulate rewards from staking and any profit for the dao.
+The vault is designed to have many vault UTxOs as their only purpose is to accumulate Lovelace.

 Use the `starter` wallet and register the stake contract.